My village by Tsering Choedron

 September 2022— Our trek plans, visiting the hostels, the schools, and the projects that we support

-Getting to the villages in the region is very challenging but it is critical that we visit all of our projects every two years, at minimum, to mark their progress, and to understand the changing needs and challenges of each school and village.
+Getting to the villages in the region is very challenging but it is critical that we visit all of our projects every two years to mark their progress, and to understand the changing needs and challenges of each school and village.

 August 2022 — Our teacher training programme, stories from an attendee, and a student with a BIG dream